Tips on Hanging Your Outdoor Christmas Lights

 Look on the box when you buy your lights.
 Make sure it says that the lights inside are cleared for use outdoors.
 The same goes for any extension cords you’ll be using.
 Also, any piece of electrical gear involved in your Christmas lights display should have a tag saying it has been UL approved (meaning that it has met standards set by a widely-respected testing firm called Underwriters Laboratories).

 Use light clips made for outdoors.

-Forget about nails, screws, staples, teacup hooks, clothespins and whatever other improvised hanging technology you might have in mind.
+Forget about nails, screws, staples, teacup hooks, clothespins, and whatever other improvised hanging technology you might have in mind.
 Light clips are the way to go.
 Check your home to see just what you will be attaching lights to (gutters, shingles, roofline) and be sure to get enough clips for each type of surface (hint: there are multi-surface clips available).
 You’ll need one clip per bulb.
-Not only will they help give your display a sharp, uniform look, light clips don’t run the risk of puncturing or tearing wires.
+Not only will they help give your display a sharp, uniform look, but light clips also don’t run the risk of puncturing or tearing wires.

 And while we’re on the subject of wires, be sure to check your light strings and extension cords for damage, especially if they aren’t new.
-Fraying and tears in the outer sheathing aren’t good, since that means moisture has a chance of getting at the wires beneath.
+Fraying and tears in the outer sheathing aren’t good since that means moisture has a chance of getting at the wires beneath.